How do I homeschool my eclectic high schooler?

 Eclectic High School Curriculum Resources

 Wordsmith Craftsman.
-This writing curriculum includes instruction on a variety of skills such as note-taking, outlining, letter writing, and more.
+This writing curriculum includes instruction on various skills such as note-taking, outlining, letter writing, and more.
 Teens will learn to write descriptive, narrative, expository, critical, and persuasive essays as well.

 WriteShop.
 WriteShop I and Writeshop II cover all of your students’ writing instruction needs for grades 6 through 12 with incremental lessons.
 The best part: if you are nervous about teaching writing, you’ll find plenty of support using the teacher’s manual.
 You’ll have checklists and grading forms to guide you.
 A video course is also available.